SeguinBe/seguinbe.github.io/index.md

 ## Future Event

+- **International Symposium: The genealogy of forms from the perspective of Deep Learning** 7-8th of November 2019, *Université de Liège*
 - **Workshop: Photo Archives and Computer Vision** 9-10th of January 2020, *Getty Research Institute*, Los Angeles

 ## Past Events I attended